raffaeleflorio/pastryshop/README.md

-# Pastryshop
+# Pastry shop demo with HTTP interface

-A pastryshop demo to track and sell products with HTTP interface.
+A pastry shop demo to track and sell products with HTTP interface.
 The latter made with Spring Boot.

+The project has an [associated kanban board](https://github.com/raffaeleflorio/pastryshop/projects/1).

 ## How to run